HL7/davinci-deqm/source/pages/guidance.md

      |Organization|DEQM Organization Profile|[DEQM Organization (STU3)]|[DEQM Organization (R4)]|
      |Patient|QI Core Patient Profile|[QI Core Patient (STU3)]|[QI Core Patient (R4)]|

+- Depending on the specific Measure, various DEQM and QI Core Profiles are also used in addition to the profiles listed above

+#### Graph of DEQM Resources:
+{:.no_toc}

+{% include img.html img="measure-resource-graph.jpg" caption="DEQM Resource Graph" %}

 <br />

 ### Option 1: Submit Data operation

-In this scenario, the Provider initiates a *Submit Data* operation to share all the quality reporting data with the Payer (Aggregator).
-To discover what data ( e.g., resources) are needed in the *Submit Data* payload for a particular measure, a *Data Requirements* operation is invoked on a Payer's measure endpoint.
-The Measure will define the necessary data needed for the Payer uses the submitted data to evaluate the measure.
+In this scenario, the Provider initiates a *Submit Data* operation to share all the quality reporting data with the Aggregator.
+To discover what data ( e.g., resources) are needed in the *Submit Data* payload for a particular measure, a *Data Requirements* operation **MAY** be invoked on a Aggregator's measure instance endpoint.
+The Measure will define the necessary data that needs to be submitted in order for the Aggregator to evaluate the measure.

-{% include img.html img="mrp-wf-overview.jpg" caption="MRP FHIR transactions" %}
+{% include img.html img="mrp-wf-overview.jpg" %}

-#### Gather Data Requirements From Payer
+#### Gather Data Requirements From Aggregator
+{:.no_toc}

-In this optional step, the payer queries the payer for the which resources/profiles are needed for MRP measure reporting.  *These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element* when submitting the measure data to the Payer.
+In this *optional* step, the provider queries the aggregator for which resources/profiles are needed for reporting a given measure.  *These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element* when submitting the measure data to the Aggregator .

 {% include img-narrow.html img="data-requirement.jpg" caption="Data Requirements Operation" %}